Stable black holes in lower dimensional $f(\mathbb{Q})$ non-metric gravity: Spherically symmetric black holes in quadratic gravity

 where $\mu(r)$ and $\nu(r)$ are two arbitrary functions of the radial coordinates.
 In $f(\mathbb{Q})$ gravity, the Einstein-Maxwell field equations are expressed as follows

 The non-metricity scalar is given as

 where prime represents derivative w.r.t. $r$.
 The quadratic form of $f(\mathbb{Q})$ theory is

-with $\alpha$ is a non-zero dimensional quantity and $\Lambda$ the cosmological constant.
+with $\alpha$ is a non-zero dimensional quantity that has the dimension of $lenght^{2}$, and $\Lambda$ the cosmological constant.
 In order to recover General Relativity\footnote{Precisely the Symmetric Teleparallel Equivalent of General Relativity (STEGR).}, the dimensional quantity $\alpha$ has to vanish, i.e., $\alpha=0$.
 Substituting Eqs.\eqref{5} and \eqref{6} into \eqref{2} through \eqref{4}, we obtain

 where we have assumed that $\nu(r)=\mu(r)\nu_1(r)$.
 Now we are going to derive different solutions of the differential equation \eqref{7}--\eqref{9} using different constraints.